Weihua-Zhao97/Statistical_Aesthetics/README.md

 <br>

 ### The Pond of Trade War: Global Market Volatility Under a Monet Palette
-This visualization frames major global stock markets (US, CA, EU, UK, CN, JP) during Trump's trade war as an impressionist landscape: the x-axis corresponds to the day of the month and the y-axis lists the months in chronological order; each cell represents the market volatility, measured by absolute percentage log-returns.
+This work visualized major global stock markets (US, CA, EU, UK, CN, JP) during Trump's trade war as an impressionist landscape: the x-axis corresponds to the day of the month and the y-axis lists the months in chronological order; each cell represents the market volatility, measured by absolute percentage log-returns.
 The plot maps the serene greens, violets, and pinks of Claude Monet's Water Lilies series onto financial turbulence due to geopolitical tension and uncertainty, potraiting a deceptively harmonious pond.
 <p align="center">
 <img src="https://github.com/Weihua-Zhao97/Statistical_Aesthetics/blob/main/Claude%20Monet%3A%20water%20lilies/plot.jpeg"  />
 </p>